-Funnily enough, Thousand Needles is now largely underwater, but there's still plenty of dry, parched land around to get some planting done, I suppose.Hard Boiled
+While Thousand Needles is now largely underwater, there's still plenty of dry, parched land around both the edges of the zone and on top of the many mesas to get some planting done.

 (a very easy purchase for 10 Noblegarden chocolates).
 The Golakka Hot Springs are the lake area to the west of the central mountain (Fire Plume Springs) in Un'goro.
 They're now substantially easier to find with the benefit of Cataclysm

 's improved maps.
-Head down, have your friend cast the buff, and wait until you lay an egg (it's a periodic trigger).
+Head down, have your friend cast the buff, and wait until you lay an egg.
+It's a periodic trigger, so you probably won't have to wait too long.
 Be sure to bring your own Branch so you can return the favor.

 If you do

-This is arguably one of the funniest (and/or most disturbing) achievements in the game if you stop to think about it.
+(Horde) is arguably one of the funniest (and/or most disturbing) achievements in the game, when you stop to think about it.